ryanmallory/azure-vpn-lab/README.md

 <img src="https://i.imgur.com/VMH6WWs.jpg" height="75%" width="75%"/>
 </p>
 <p>
-Even though vm-vpn is still running on physical hardware in Norway, the machine behaves as if it shared the same location as the VPN server (a.k.a.
+Even though vm-vpn is still running on physical hardware in Norway, the machine behaves as if it shares the same location as the VPN server (a.k.a.
 Tokyo).
 As a result, searching www.Netflix.com takes you to their Japanese site.
 </p>
 <br />